Xavier Ouellet

-Xavier Ouellet (born July 29, 1993) is a French-born Canadian professional ice hockey defenceman who is currently playing for Wilkes-Barre/Scranton Penguins in the American Hockey League (AHL) while under contract to the Pittsburgh Penguins of the National Hockey League (NHL).
+Xavier Ouellet (born July 29, 1993) is a French-Canadian professional ice hockey defenceman who is currently playing for HC Dinamo Minsk of the Kontinental Hockey League (KHL).
 Ouellet was drafted 48th overall by the Detroit Red Wings in the 2011 NHL Entry Draft, and made his NHL debut with the team in 2013.
 Ouellet was born in Bayonne, France, but grew up in Terrebonne, Quebec.

 Playing career

 As a youth, Ouellet played in the 2006 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Basses-Laurentides Ouest.

 Junior

 During the 2009–10 season, in his rookie season, Ouellet played in 43 games for the Montreal Juniors.
 Ouellet recorded two goals and 14 assists for 16 points.
 Ouellet recorded three assists in seven playoff games.
 Ouellet was named to the 2009-10 QMJHL's All-Rookie Team.

 During the 2010–11 season, in 67 games for the Juniors, Ouellet recorded eight goals and 35 assists for 43 points.
 Ouellet recorded eight assists in 10 playoff games.
 Ouellet played for Team Orr at the 2011 CHL Home Hardware Top Prospects Game.

 During the 2011–12 season, Ouellet was named a team captain for Blainville-Boisbriand, after the team re-located from Montreal.
 Ouellet was the re-christened Armada's second-leading scorer while playing a combative, physical defensive game.
 In his third QMJHL season he scored 21 goals with 39 assists in 63 games.
 Ten of his 21 goals were scored on the power play.
 The Armada finished first in the West Division and advanced to the second round of the playoffs.
 Ouellet scored three goals and seven assists in 11 playoff games.
 He was named to the QMJHL's first all-star team.

 During the 2012–13 season, Ouellet returned to Blainville-Boisbriand for his fourth QMJHL season.
 A team captain for the Armada, he scored 10 goals and 31 assists in 50 games.
 Nine of his 10 goals were scored on the power play.
 Blainville-Boisbriand finished first in the West Division and reached the Western Conference finals.
 Ouellet scored seven goals and nine assists in 15 playoff games.
 Ouellet was rewarded for his outstanding play during the 2012–13 season by being named to the QMJHL's First All-Star Team for the second year in a row.